fjdksfj/fjdksfj.github.io/README.md

 ### <span id="parameters">Parameters setting(#R1)</span>

 Different coefficients are used to represent the strength of different constraints which determines convergence speed of algorithm.
-Empirically, by monitoring the convergence direction of temporary variables, and different parameters are set by coarse-to-fine tuning method.
+Empirically, by monitoring the convergence direction of temporary variables,  different parameters are set by coarse-to-fine tuning method.
 It should be noted that these parameters are almost system-independent and fixed in both synthetic and real experiments.

 For experimental reproducibility, hardware parameters are listed in the table below.